oclint/oclint-docs/guide/jenkins.rst

 Background
 ----------

-In the beginning when we designed OCLint, we have always taken continuous integration into consideration.
+From the very beginning of OCLint project, we have always taken continuous integration into serious consideration.
 OCLint facilitates this process a lot.
 It generates the certain type of report as artifact, and it fails your build if any level of violations exceeds the threshold.

-In order to utilize the Jenkins, we have introduced the PMD reporter that converts the analysis results into the format very close to PMD reports, so that the PMD plugin inside Jenkins can easily picks up this output, categorizes and renders graphic reports for us.
+In order to utilize the Jenkins CI, we have introduced the PMD reporter that converts the analysis results into the format very close to PMD reports, so that the PMD plugin inside Jenkins can easily picks up this output, categorizes and renders graphic reports for us.

 The idea was originally developed by Stephan Esch in his `blog post <http://maplesteve.com/2013/03/10/jenkins-pmd-analysis-for-objective-c-with-oclint>`_ along with his contribution of writing ``PMDReporter`` for us.